AutoCAD version history

-The version history of AutoCAD, a commercial computer-aided design (CAD) and drafting software application by Autodesk, began with the release of version 1.0 in December 1982.
+AutoCAD is a commercial computer-aided design (CAD) and drafting software application by Autodesk.
+The first release of the software started with version 1.0 in December 1982.
 The software has been continuously updated since its initial release.

-AutoCAD opens documents having a DWG version which matches the version of AutoCAD being used or any prior DWG version.
+AutoCAD opens documents with DWG compatibility as a "DWG file format version code" where the specific version code can be found by opening the .dwg file in Windows Notepad or any text editor program.
+The file contents starts with this string.
+The file format version code (tag) is dependent on the AutoCAD version.

 History

 The following table summarizes the version history of the AutoCAD software application.